RAPID-Platform-Projects/Rapid-Docs/docs/FIXME/questionnaires/questionnaires.md

 **deleted, parent\_id, parent, drive\_id, folder\_id, question, template\_id, template, quest\_ref\_id**

-Not all of these columns are necessarily needed, but you may as well have them,.
+Not all of these columns are necessarily needed, but you may as well have them.
 Depending on your use case, you may need to add more columns to this list.

 ### Setting up the form prefill